JohannaTrost/seqsharp/README.md

 ### Install

-A python version <= 3.6 is required for this package.
+A python version <= 3.10 is required for this package.
-As of now the maximum python version that allows to install all required packages is 3.10.

 1. Clone the repository: `git clone https://github.com/JohannaTrost/seqsharp.git`
 2. Then navigate to the repository folder: `cd seqsharp`